seanmccann/zen-plaid/README.md

 Pop this into your environment file.
 ```
 Plaid.config do |config|
-  config.customer_id = keys[CUSTOMER_ID]
+  config.client_id = keys[client_id]
   config.secret = keys[SECRET]
 end
 ```

-Now create a YML file that has your CUSTOMER_ID and your SECRET provided by Plaid.
+Now create a YML file that has your client_id and your SECRET provided by Plaid.

 There are two different requests one can make using the gem: Call and Customer.

 ## Call Methods